Applying for J.D. Degree

 Application Fee Waivers

-Application fee waivers also are available to applicants who are active or recently-separated (within the last calendar year) participants in public service programs, such as the Peace Corps or Teach for America, members of the military, participants in a PPIA program.
+Application fee waivers also are available to applicants who are active participants in or graduates of a public service program (i.e., Peace Corps, AmeriCorps, or Teach for America), veterans of the military, and graduates of a PPIA program.
 An online fee waiver application form is found here.
-The deadline to submit a fee waiver application is January 12.
+The deadline to submit a fee waiver application is January 1.

 We do not provide application fee waivers to transfer applicants.